 - Get Enough Good Sleep: Shut-eye helps your memory.
 Most adults need seven to eight hours of sleep each night.
 So make time for adequate rest – go to bed earlier if you have to.
 However, do not confuse this with just being in bed for the sake of it – try and get quality sleep.
 Six hours of peaceful quality sleep is better than 10 hours of twisting and turning restlessly all night long.
 Your rested brain will thank you when you try to remember stuff the next day.

-- Eat Healthily: Excellent diet and nutrition are energises your memory.
+- Eat Healthily: Excellent diet and nutrition are energised your memory.
 Ensure you have plenty of fruits, vegetables, and whole grains.
-Try and have lot-fat protein, like fish and skinless poultry.
+Try and have low-fat protein, like fish and skinless poultry.
 Drink plenty of water too, and avoid excessive alcohol intake.
 Smoking does not help either.

 - Exercise Daily: Regular exercise boosts blood flow throughout your body, and importantly your head.
 Target at least 150-200 minutes of walking each week, or 75 minutes (weekly) of something with greater intensity, like jogging or brisk walking.